Historic Sites of Manitoba: All Saints Anglican Church (521 Broadway, Winnipeg)

 The Churches of Early Winnipeg by James B. Hartman, Manitoba History 45, Spring/Summer 2003.

 521 Broadway, All Saints Anglican Church, Winnipeg Historical Buildings and Resources Committee, July 2017.

-We thank Christy Cherwinski, John Webb, and Sandi Mielitz for providing additional information used here.
+We thank Christy Cherwinski, John Webb, Sandi Mielitz, and George Penner for providing additional information used here.